George Speaight

-George Victor Speaight (/speɪt/ SPAYT; 6 September 1914 – 22 December 2005) was a theatre historian, author and performer and the leading authority on 19th-century toy theatre.
+George Victor Speaight (/speɪt/ SPAYT; 6 September 1914 – 22 December 2005) was a British theatre historian, author, and performer.

 Early years

-One of his brothers was the Shakespearean actor Robert Speaight, who paid for some of George's education at Haileybury.
-Like his older brother, George Speaight was a gifted and natural performer from a young age.
-Aged four years old his first role was as the Page in a family production of Romeo and Juliet, and in 1921 he won an elocution prize for the Ghost's speech in Hamlet.
+Speaight was born on 6 September 1914.
+One of his brothers was actor Robert Speaight, who paid for some of his education at Haileybury.
+Like his older brother, George was a gifted and natural performer from a young age.
+At age four, he acted as the Page in a family production of Romeo and Juliet, and in 1921 won an elocution prize for the Ghost's speech in Hamlet.

-George Speaight was fascinated from his boyhood by toy theatres after his father bought him one from Benjamin Pollock's Toy Shop in Hoxton, and in the 1930s he professionally took up puppetry.
+Speaight was fascinated from his boyhood by toy theatres after his father bought him one from Benjamin Pollock's Toy Shop in Hoxton, and in the 1930s he professionally took up puppetry.
 He became known for his puppet show performances at the Bumpus bookstore in Oxford Street where he worked from 1932, when his father's bankruptcy denied him a university place.
-His shows here were appreciated by, among others, T. E. Lawrence, George Bernard Shaw and Peter Brook, the latter claiming that Speaight inspired him to pursue a theatrical career.
-In 1934 he was received into the Catholic Church and after leaving Bumpus' in 1938 he spent six months as a farm labourer at the sculptor Eric Gill's rural community, Piggotts, in Sussex, where he came upon the idea of writing his book about Punch and Judy while digging potatoes.
+His shows here were appreciated by, among others, T. E. Lawrence, George Shaw, and Peter Brook, the latter claiming that Speaight inspired him to pursue a theatrical career.
+In 1934, he was received into the Catholic Church and after leaving Bumpus' in 1938 he spent six months as a farm labourer at the sculptor Eric Gill's rural community, Piggotts, in Sussex, where he came upon the idea of writing his book about Punch and Judy while digging potatoes.
 Published as Punch and Judy: a History in 1970, the book was to be the first serious study on the subject.

-His first association with Benjamin Pollock's Toy Shop in Hoxton (demolished post WW2) came when he gave a toy theatre performance of The Corsican Brothers at The George Inn in Southwark for Benjamin Pollock's 80th birthday in 1936.
+Speaight's first association with Benjamin Pollock's Toy Shop came when he gave a toy theatre performance of The Corsican Brothers at The George Inn in Southwark for Benjamin Pollock's 80th birthday in 1936.
 Speaight was already gaining a reputation for his juvenile drama performances using characters and settings obtained from Pollock's.
 He gained practical experience with puppetry in 1939 when working with Olive Blackham's Roel Puppets in the Cotswolds.

 War service

-He undertook wartime service as a conscientious objector, serving with the Auxiliary Fire Service in London before becoming a radio operator for the Royal Navy's Civilian Shore Wireless Service in 1940.
-Serving at Gibraltar from 1941 to 1943 Speaight transferred to the uniformed service.
+Speaight undertook wartime service as a conscientious objector, serving with the Auxiliary Fire Service in London before becoming a radio operator for the Royal Navy's Civilian Shore Wireless Service in 1940.
+Serving at Gibraltar from 1941 to 1943, Speaight transferred to the uniformed service.
 After being commissioned as a radio operator in 1944 he served on several frigates and took part in the invasion of Normandy before being torpedoed in a naval convoy to Murmansk in 1945.